Singapore's GIC leads $220 million funding round for Chinese P2P firm Dianrong

 The company, co-founded by Htite, who was also behind U.S. online lender LendingClub Corp, already has big backers including the private equity arm of Standard Chartered and technology-focused investment firm Tiger Global Management.
 It raised $207 million in a previous fundraising round in 2015.

-It recently launched a partnership in Hong Kong to offer a marketplace for Asian investors to buy into U.S. consumer loans, and in July Dianrong bought the asset origination business of Shanghai-based Quark Finance in a bid to increase the volume of loans it matches in its online platform.
+It recently launched a partnership in Hong Kong to offer a marketplace for Asian investors to buy into U.S. consumer loans, and in July Dianrong bought the asset origination business of Shanghai-based Quark Finance to increase the volume of loans in its platform.

+The acquisition added 71 branches in 47 cities that will need to be automated and upgraded with Dianrong's technology.

+"We're going to increase our risk management capabilities and continue to automate.
+We're also going to speed up some of the R&D projects," Htite said.

 Reporting by Elzio Barreto; Editing by Stephen Coates